 Although talent shortages are still a matter of great concern across multiple industries throughout the UK, recent years have presented a significant shift from ‘Talent Management’ to ‘People Management’.
-With recent statistics showing than 1 in 7 employees resigned from their jobs last year, and that hiring a replacement costs an average of £30,000, more companies are recognising the importance of engaging their existing workforce and supporting their development.
+A report by CIPD found that one in five workers are considering leaving their job in the next 12 months.
+Combine that with the fact that hiring a replacement costs an average of £30,000, more companies are recognising the importance of engaging their existing workforce and supporting their development.

 Staff turnover is undoubtedly a costly and risky part of business, particularly when tallying up the logistical and developmental costs of replacing an employee who has left the business.

 According to Centric HR, the average cost of replacing an employee is 6-9 months of that employees salary.
 So if you lose an employee who earns £30,000, it’ll cost £15,000-£22,500 to replace them in hiring and training costs alone.
 On top of this, there are also hidden costs that arise when a staff member decides to leave a company, which include the following:

 - Other staff expressing a wish to leave